nechoyan/academic-kickstart1/content/talk/Invited-Talk_ACP20/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
+## Invited Talk: Toward deployment of ML in optical networks, transfer learning, monitoring and modeling

-Dr Shuangyi Yan will deliver an Invited talk at ACP 2020.
-The tenative title is : Toward deployment of ML in optical networks, transfer learning, monitoring and modeling.
-More detailed information can be found [here](http://www.acpconf.org/Home/Details?M_Id=Meeting-20200421-MBL2HU4S&N_Id=News-20200723-EOUCQWO4).
+Dr Shuangyi Yan delivered an Invited talk at ACP 2020.
+The title is : Toward deployment of ML in optical networks, transfer learning, monitoring and modeling.

+This talk reviewed challenges of ML deployments in optical networks.
+A transfer-learning based ML lifecycle-management is presented with reduced requirements of practical data over a cloud-based monitoring platform and paves the way to further deployments.

+More detailed information about the conference can be found [here](http://www.acpconf.org/Home/Details?M_Id=Meeting-20200421-MBL2HU4S&N_Id=News-20200723-EOUCQWO4).

+The recording is availabe on Youtube.
+{{<youtube NMkYb5XF1Vc>}}